Aaron Lynch (American football): College career

 In April 2012, Lynch decided to transfer from Notre Dame, citing a desire to return closer to his home.
 After pondering his options, he announced his transfer to USF.
 He applied for a waiver to play immediately but the NCAA denied his request, forcing him to sit out the 2012 season.

 As a junior, Lynch led the Bulls with six sacks and 12.5 tackles for loss, playing in all 12 games.
 He finished with 30 total tackles and added a fumble recovery returned for a touchdown in a 13–10 win over the Connecticut Huskies.
 Lynch had a strong finish to the season despite the Bulls' 3–9 record, totaling all six sacks in the last seven games.

-Lynch announced in December 2013 that he would declare for the 2014 NFL Draft.
+Lynch announced in December 2013 that he would declare for the 2014 NFL draft.

 Professional career

 San Francisco 49ers

-Lynch was drafted by the San Francisco 49ers in the fifth round with the 150th overall pick of the 2014 NFL Draft.
+Lynch was selected by the San Francisco 49ers in the fifth round with the 150th overall pick of the 2014 NFL draft.

 Lynch was given an opportunity and assisted on four tackles and made two solo tackles on November 9 against the New Orleans Saints.
-His six tackles in addition to his pass defended helped the San Francisco 49ers excel in an overtime battle to defeat the Saints and remain in the playoff picture.
+His six tackles in addition to his pass defended helped the 49ers excel in an overtime battle to defeat the Saints and remain in the playoff picture.
 Lynch finished his rookie season recording 23 tackles, six sacks, and four passes defensed with three starts in 16 appearances.
 In the 2015 season, he appeared in 14 games and started all but one of them.
 He had 6.5 sacks, 38 total tackles, and three passes defensed.
 He was suspended for the first four games of the 2016 season for a violation of the NFL's substance abuse policy.
 He appeared in seven games and started three in the 2016 season.
 He recorded 1.5 sacks and 13 total tackles.
 In the 2017 season, Lynch did not appear in the season opener with back injury.
 He played in the next five games before suffering a calf injury against the Washington Redskins in Week 6, which sidelined him until Week 14.
 He had one sack, nine total tackles, and one fumble recovery.